 As computer information systems become more sophisticated, so do the skills of people who attempt to undermine them.
-Significant hacks and data breaches are increasingly common, leaving individuals and businesses alike vulnerable to major privacy or financial woes.
+Significant hacks and data breaches are increasingly common, leaving individuals and businesses vulnerable to major privacy or financial woes.
 Cybersecurity engineers develop the skills and programs needed to counter such attacks.
 The only problem is that there are not nearly enough of them.

-The BLS reports that information security analysts earned a median annual wage of $95,510 as of May 2017, with the highest 10 percent of earners exceeding $153,000 annually.
-What’s more, demand for information security analysts is predicted to grow 28 percent between 2016 and 2026, which is much higher than the 7 percent national average for all occupations.
+The BLS (May 2021) reports that information security analysts earned a mean annual wage of $113,270, with the highest 10 percent of earners exceeding $165,920 annually.
+What’s more, the BLS predicts demand for information security analysts will grow 33 percent between 2020 and 2030, which is much higher than the 8 percent national average for all occupations.

 How does one take advantage of such demand?
 Below is a step-by-step guide to becoming a cybersecurity engineer.

 Computer technology moves fast, so the IT workforce must be dynamic enough to keep up.
-The field is notably varied, including many different professions, such as computer research scientists, systems managers, software developers, support specialists.
+The field is notably varied, including many different professions, such as computer research scientists, systems managers, software developers, and support specialists.

 Cybersecurity engineers—labeled as information security analysts by the United States Bureau of Labor Statistics (BLS)—tend to have many of the same networking and computer systems skills as other IT professionals, but are highly specialized in using them with a mind for security.
 Anyone considering a career in cybersecurity is encouraged to research the job carefully before committing to the field.